-"Technological transitions demand regulatory transitions," the FCC has told us.181 There is clearly a need for public oversight of the quickly evolving California communications network when it comes to safety, service quality, and universal service, all of which - as we suggested above - are outside the purview of this Investigation into competition.
-Within the scope of this proceeding, however, are observations about concrete steps that the Commission can take within its authority to promote competition in the marketplace.
-Notwithstanding limitations on our regulatory authority, this agency remains tasked with ensuring delivery of essential telecommunications services to California businesses and consumers on just and reasonable terms, which necessarily includes monitoring the evolving telecommunications marketplace, and preparing to act in the public interest where the Commission has the authority to do so.
+"Technological transitions demand regulatory transitions," the FCC has told us.
+418 There is clearly a need for public oversight of the quickly evolving California communications network when it comes to safety, service quality, and universal service, all of which - as we suggested above - are outside the purview of this Investigation into competition.
+Within the scope of this proceeding, however, are observations about concrete steps that the Commission can take to promote competition in the marketplace, and that are within our authority.
+Notwithstanding limitations on our regulatory authority, this agency remains tasked with ensuring delivery of essential telecommunications services to California businesses and consumers, which necessarily includes monitoring the evolving telecommunications marketplace, and preparing to act in the public interest where the Commission has the authority to do so.